-Logistics and Supply Chain Management [+ Key Differences]
+What Is Logistics and Supply Chain Management? [+ Key Differences Explained]

 Supply chain management and logistics share a lot in common, but they also have some key differences.

-While logistics focuses on the movement and storage of goods, supply chain management takes a broader view, overseeing everything from sourcing raw materials to delivering finished products to customers.
+While logistics focuses on the movement and storage of goods, supply chain management takes a broader view, coordinating everything from sourcing raw materials to production, transportation, and final delivery.

 Getting a clear picture of what each one involves can help companies fine-tune their operations, establish a competitive advantage and lead in profitability.

-Logistics and supply chain management (SCM) is the process of managing the efficient movement and storage of goods and services from their origin to consumption.
+Logistics and supply chain management (SCM) is the process of managing the efficient movement and storage of goods and services from their origin to final destination.

 What Is Logistics?

-Logistics is a part of the supply chain that focuses on the planning, implementation, and control of moving and storing goods, services and related information from the point of origin to the point of consumption to meet consumer needs.
+Logistics is a segment of the supply chain that focuses on planning, executing, and controlling the movement and storage of goods, services, and related information.

-The goal of logistics is to ensure that customers receive the right product, at the right time and place, with the right quality and price.
+The main goal is to ensure that the right product reaches the right place, at the right time, in the right condition, and at the right cost.

 This process is categorized into two types: